 Guided Fishing Trips for the Serious Fisherman

-by Larry and Lilliam Larsen
+by Larry Larsen (c)

 West Virginia's rivers offer a variety of fish in abundance.
 The hard-fighting smallmouth bass finds prime habitat in the rock

 ledges and structured banks of the New River, which has gained national recognition as one of the premier smallmouth streams in the country.
 A little further north the cold waters of the Gauley

 River shelter the gigantic, elusive muskie.
 Whatever your preference, fishing trips for the entire family are one of the most enjoyable ways to experience the beautiful rivers at a more

 We recently spent a couple of days floating the New River and the Top Gauley River in search of smallmouth bass.
 The New River offers anglers the opportunity to catch

 larger fish, while the smaller, lesser known Top Gauley River offers a serene tranquility all its own.
 Two rafts with two anglers each day boated a respectable number of fish

 - 100 in the New River, and 150 in the Top Gauley.
 We didn't find any muskie on either day, but we did catch rainbow trout, rock bass and numerous smallmouth ranging from 10 inches to 17 inches.